rubygems/contribute/README.md

 Setup
 =====

-Make sure you have jekyll installed (`gem install jekyll`), and run:

-    $ jekyll --server

-The pages will be available at http://localhost:4000/
+This is a Rails 3.1 app that is deployed to Heroku.
+Get the app running on your box with:

+    bundle
+    rails server

+Done!
+There's no database requirement (in fact, ActiveRecord is not loaded at all!) so setup should go smoothly.

 Thanks
 ======

-Huge thanks to [thoughtbot](http//thoughtbot.com) whose [handbook](http://handbook.thoughtbot.com) this is based off of.
+Huge thanks to [thoughtbot](http//thoughtbot.com) whose [playbook](http://playbook.thoughtbot.com) these styles are based off of.

 Legal
 =====